echickering/scm-insights-api/examples/prisma_egress_ip/README.md

 ## **Using Prisma Access IPs in an AWS Security Group**
 ### **Why Use This?**
-Many organizations need to allow inbound connections from Prisma Access to their AWS workloads.
-Since Prisma Access dynamically assigns **egress IPs**, this module helps automate Security Group updates by retrieving the latest **Prisma Access egress IPs**.
+- Many organizations need to allow inbound connections from Prisma Access to their CSP workloads.
+- Since Prisma Access can dynamically assigns **egress IPs**, this module helps automate ACL updates by retrieving the latest **Prisma Access Egress IPs**.

 ### **How to Integrate with AWS Security Groups**
 Once you apply the Terraform module, the **`egress_ips` output** provides a list of Prisma Access IP addresses.
 You can then use these IPs to allow secure access to AWS resources, such as: